-Take the little bowl and into it pour the fresh lime juice, the honey, the oil, fish sauce and a splash of soy sauce.
-Give the ingredients a good stir then set the bowl aside.
+Take the little bowl and into it pour the fresh lime juice, the honey, the oil, fish sauce, and a splash of soy sauce.
+Give the ingredients a good stir and then set the bowl aside.

 Peel the garlic and finely mince it either with a knife or with a garlic press, then add it to the bowl with the other ingredients and mix it until well combined.

-Now use a spoon to peel the skin off from the ginger, if you need a further guide take a look at these instructions.
+Now use a spoon to peel the skin off from the ginger.
 Use the finest side of the box grater (the side with the smallest holes) to grate the peeled ginger.
-Grate until you have the teaspoon then place it in the bowl and again mix the ingredients well.
+Grate until you have the teaspoon and then place it in the bowl and again mix the ingredients well.

-Chop the chile pepper and for a spicier sauce include the seeds, but for a milder version discard them.
+Chop the chile pepper; for a spicier sauce include the seeds but for a milder version discard them.
 Add the chopped pepper bits into the bowl and stir.

 Next, chop a very small handful of fresh cilantro leaves and add them to the bowl, mix and try to combine everything as best as possible.

 Allow the sauce to sit on the counter for a minimum of 10 minutes.
-If you'd like you may also allow the sauce to sit overnight and use the next day but for this cover the bowl and place in the refrigerator.
+You may also allow the sauce to sit overnight and use the next day; just cover the bowl and place it in the refrigerator.
 After the 10 minutes, or overnight, taste the sauce and see if it is to your taste or if it needs tweaking.
 You may at this time also want to think about what you'll be using it on and if you should add more soy sauce.